Hinzelmann: Nomenclature

-Grimm comments in this connection that Hinz was the name of the cat in Reineke (i.e., Reynard the Fox, cf. fig. right), so that Hinz/Hinze became an emblematic name for a "cat".
+Grimm explains that Hinz was the name of the cat in Reineke Fuchs (Reynard the Fox), so that Hinz/Hinze became a name that was emblematic for a "cat".
 (Note: Just as "renard" stands for "fox" in modern French, due to the popularity of the Reynard Fox fabliau, supplanting the original French word for fox, which was goupil, cognate with Latin vulpēs (whence the adjective "volpine").)
-Also, the names (Hinz, Hinze, or Heinz) represents a cat-man (werecat?) type being in regional German folklore, a sort of wee-sized beast-man (Tiermännchen), comparable to English "tomcat".
+Also, the names (Hinz, Hinze, or Heinz) represent a cat-man type being in regional German folklore, comparable to English "tomcat".
 (Note: Etymologisches Wörterbuch s.v.
 "Hinz und Kunz".)
-The lore is perhaps also related to the anthropomorphosized cat, Puss-in-Boots, as suggested by Grimm.
+The lore is perhaps also related to the anthropomorphized cat Puss-in-Boots, as suggested by Grimm.
 (Note: The connection of Hinze[lmann] to the wearing of boots and Puss-in-Boots is argued by Grimm.)

 While Grimm tended to lump Hinzelmann and Heinzelman together, it has been clarified that the Heinzelmännchen attached to the city of Cologne is to be distinguished from it both in terms of character and appearance.
 (Note: The "Heinzelmännchen" is segregated as a category "H. Literary name" for a kobold in the HdA, as already noted.)